Is there a cure for IBS? The million dollar question...

 All those stories of “DO THIS and you will be cured“.
 I get it.

-However I got rid of my chronic IBS symptoms after YEARS with this condition, even though officially “there isn’t a cure for IBS”.
-And my work is to help other IBS sufferers get relief too.
+Finally I got rid of my chronic IBS symptoms after YEARS with this condition, even though officially “there isn’t a cure for IBS”.

 Today I no longer suffer from food intolerance.
 I can eat whatever I like and I have more energy and optimism than ever.